mvolkmann/blog/src/flutter.md

 For example, in a widget test this might assert that specific text is present on the screen or that a button becomes enabled.

-TODO: How do you generate code coverage reports from running tests?

 Flutter projects created with the `flutter create` command already have a dev dependency on the `flutter_test` package which is built on the `test` package.